cancel icon

 Conservative management (first-line treatment)

 • Rest and load modification.
-Dial back the weight, avoid the movements that trigger pain, and give your neck 5-7 days of lighter training.
+Dial back the weight, avoid the movements that trigger pain, and give your neck 5 to 7 days of lighter training.
 Pain should settle during this time.

 • Gentle neck mobility work.
 Simple ranges of motion, turning your head left and right, tilting it side to side, help prevent stiffness.
 Avoid aggressive stretching.